ssp21/ssp21-spec/ssp21.md

     * The master estimates the session initialization time:
         * set *time_session_init = time_tx + (NOW() - time_tx)/2*

-    * The master performs the final session key derivation by splitting the chaining key:
+    * The master performs the final session key derivation by expanding the chaining key:
         * set *(txsk, rxsk) = HKDF(ck, [])*

     * The master initializes the session with (OMSK, MOSK, time_session_init)